ZhgChg.Li

 }

-Question: Can this scenario also be replaced with the Chain of Responsibility Pattern?
+Question: Can this scenario also be implemented using the Chain of Responsibility Pattern?

-At this point, some may wonder if the Strategy Pattern here can be replaced with the Chain of Responsibility Pattern.
+At this point, some might wonder if the Strategy Pattern here can be replaced by the Chain of Responsibility Pattern?

-Both design patterns are behavioral and can be interchangeable; however, it depends on the specific requirements of the scenario.
-In this case, it is a typical Strategy Pattern, where WKWebView decides which different Strategy to enter based on the Name.
-If our requirement is that different Strategies may have a chain dependency or recovery relationship, for example, if AStrategy does not handle it, it should be passed to BStrategy, then we would consider using the Chain of Responsibility Pattern.
+Both of these design patterns are behavioral and can be interchangeable; however, the choice depends on the specific scenario.
+Here, it is a typical Strategy Pattern where WKWebView decides which Strategy to use based on the Name.
+If the requirement involves possible chained dependencies or recovery relationships between different Strategies—for example, if AStrategy fails, it passes to BStrategy—then the Chain of Responsibility Pattern would be considered.

 Strategy vs. Chain of Responsibility

-• Chain of Responsibility Pattern: The execution strategy is determined within individual implementations; if it cannot be handled, it is passed down to the next implementation.
+• Chain of Responsibility Pattern: Each implementation determines the execution strategy.
+If it cannot handle the request, it passes it to the next implementation.

-In complex scenarios, you can use the Strategy Pattern combined with the Chain of Responsibility Pattern to achieve the desired outcome.
+Complex scenarios can be achieved by combining the Strategy Pattern with the Chain of Responsibility Pattern inside.

 Final Combination

-• Simple Factory Pattern MyWKWebViewConfiguratorFactory -> Encapsulates the steps to create MyWKWebViewConfigurator
+• Simple Factory Pattern MyWKWebViewConfiguratorFactory -> Encapsulates the creation steps of MyWKWebViewConfigurator

-• Builder Pattern MyWKWebViewConfigurator -> Encapsulates the parameters and construction steps for MyWKWebViewConfiguration
+• Builder Pattern MyWKWebViewConfigurator -> Encapsulates MyWKWebViewConfiguration parameters and construction steps

-• Chain of Responsibility Pattern in MyWKWebViewController’s func webView(_ webView: WKWebView, decidePolicyFor navigationAction: WKNavigationAction, decisionHandler: @escaping (WKNavigationActionPolicy) -> Void) -> Calls headNavigationHandler?.execute(webView: webView, decidePolicyFor: navigationAction, decisionHandler: decisionHandler) to chain execute processing
+• Chain of Responsibility Pattern In MyWKWebViewController, the function func webView(_ webView: WKWebView, decidePolicyFor navigationAction: WKNavigationAction, decisionHandler: @escaping (WKNavigationActionPolicy) -> Void) calls headNavigationHandler?.exeute(webView: webView, decidePolicyFor: navigationAction, decisionHandler: decisionHandler) to execute the chain processing.

-• Strategy Pattern in MyWKWebViewController’s webView.configuration.userContentController.addUserScript(XXX) dispatches the corresponding JS Caller to the appropriate handling strategy
+• Strategy Pattern The webView.configuration.userContentController.addUserScript(XXX) in MyWKWebViewController dispatches the corresponding JS Caller to the appropriate handling strategy.

 Complete Demo Repo